RekhaelaNvrr/try-rbmrsa-algorithm/README.md

 Create a Python Project
   - Open VSCode and create a new folder for your Python project.
   - Open the Command Palette (Ctrl+Shift+P on Windows/Linux, Cmd+Shift+P on macOS) and type "Python: Create Environment".
-  - Select the "Create Environment" option and choose the desired Python interpreter.
+  - Select the "Create Environment" option and choose the desired Python interpreter (Global is the most suitable one).
   - This will create a virtual environment for your Python project, isolating it from other projects and ensuring compatibility with the installed Python version.
-  - Activate the virtual environment by running the following command in the terminal within VSCode: `python -m venv venv`